 The hydroxyl radical is the most important daytime oxidant in the troposphere.
-It can oxidize almost all directly emitted gases such as CO, CH4 and other volatile organic compounds (VOCs), while producing some secondary species such as O3 and secondary aerosols at the same time.
-The primary source of OH in the troposphere is O3, through the reaction of water vapor with O(1D) which is produced from the photolysis of O3.
-At urban areas, the photolysis of HONO is also a significant source of OH, and may be more important than the photolysis of O3, especially in spring, autumn, and winter because of the very large seasonal variations of O3 photolysis and humidity (e.g., Tan et al., 2019;Whalley et al., 2021;Liu et al., 2019).
-When there is abundant NO, as typically in the polluted continental atmosphere, peroxy radicals (RO2 and HO2) will be formed by the oxidation of hydrocarbons by OH, and will form OH again in the reaction with NO. This HOx (=OH+HO2) cycling maintains a high OH concentration that cannot be achieved by primary sources alone.
+It can oxidize almost all directly emitted gases such as CO, CH4, and other volatile organic compounds (VOCs), while producing some secondary species such as O_3 and secondary aerosols at the same time.
+The primary source of OH in the troposphere is O3 through the reaction of water vapor with $O(^{1}D)$, which is produced from the photolysis of O3.
+In urban areas, the photolysis of nitrous acid (HONO) is also a significant source of OH and may be more important than the photolysis of O_3 , especially in spring, autumn, and winter because of the very large seasonal variations of O3 photolysis and humidity (e.g., Tan et al., 2019; Whalley et al., 2021; Liu et al., 2019).
+When there is abundant NO, as is typical in the polluted continental atmosphere, peroxy radicals (RO2 and HO2) will be formed by the oxidation of hydrocarbons by OH and will form OH again in the reaction with NO. This HO_x (= $OH + HO_2$) cycling maintains a high OH concentration that cannot be achieved by primary sources alone.
 The main sinks of OH are CO and VOCs.
-Due to the complexity of the HOx chemistry, the sources and sinks of OH are not fully understood.
-For example, recent studies showed that when NOx concentration is very low (e.g., NO concentration less than several hundred pptv) there may be missing sources of OH (Tan et al., 2019;Rohrer et al., 2014;Lelieveld et al., 2008;Hofzumahaus et al., 2009;Lu et al., 2019a;Fuchs et al., 2013;Stone et al., 2012;Fittschen et al., 2019;Whalley et al., 2021).
-In addition, HOx chemistry can interact with other oxidizers in the atmosphere in specific circumstances.
+Due to the complexity of the HO_x chemistry, the sources and sinks of OH are not fully understood.
+For example, recent studies showed that when the NO_x concentration is very low (e.g., NO concentration less than several hundred parts per trillion by volume) there may be missing sources of OH (Tan et al., 2019; Rohrer et al., 2014; Lelieveld et al., 2008; Hofzumahaus et al., 2009; Lu et al., 2019a; Fuchs et al., 2013; Stone et al., 2012; Fittschen et al., 2019; Whalley et al., 2021).
+In addition, HO_x chemistry can interact with other oxidizers in the atmosphere in specific circumstances.

 In the marine atmosphere, the abundant marine-emitted halogen species have significant impacts on OH.
-Marine-emitted halogen could make the tropospheric HOx-NOx-O3-VOCs chemistry more complex.
-One relevant reaction is that XO (X=Cl, Br, and I) shifts the HOx balance towards OH (Saiz-Lopez and von Glasow, 2012).
+Marineemitted halogen could make the tropospheric $HO_x - NO_x -$ O3-VOC chemistry more complex.
+One relevant reaction is that XO (X = Cl, Br, and I) shifts the HO_x balance towards OH (Saiz-Lopez and von Glasow, 2012).
 As a consequence, previous box-model studies usually showed positive impacts of halogen chemistry on OH (Stone et al., 2018; Whalley et al., 2010).
-However, there is an opposite impact of halogens on OH as usually shown by chemical transport model (CTM) studies that halogen species will consume O3 which in turn would reduce the production of OH (e.g., Sherwen et al., 2016; Stone et al., 2018).
-For example, Wang et al. (2021) showed that the net effect of halogen chemistry on global tropospheric HOx is that both OH and HO2 are reduced by 3-4%.
-In a box model, when the long-lived species such as O3 are observation-constrained, it cannot reflect the complete influence of halogens, which probably explains the different results between box models and CTMs (Stone et al., 2018).
-Therefore, special attention needs to be paid when using box models to quantify the complicated impacts of halogen species on the HOx-NOx-O3-VOCs chemistry.
+However, there is an opposite impact of halogens on OH, as usually shown by chemical transport model (CTM) studies that halogen species will consume O3, which in turn would reduce the production of OH (e.g., Sherwen et al., 2016; Stone et al., 2018).
+For example, Wang et al. (2021) showed that the net effect of halogen chemistry on global tropospheric HO_x is that both OH and HO_2 are reduced by 3%-4%.
+In a box model, when long-lived species such as O3 are observation-constrained, it cannot reflect the complete influence of halogens, which probably explains the different results between box models and CTMs (Stone et al., 2018).
+Therefore, special attention needs to be paid when using box models to quantify the complicated impacts of halogen species on the $HO_x - NO_x - O_3 - VOC$ chemistry.